htrwong/COMP3111-Team13/README.md

 ## COMP3111 Project Team 13

 ### How to run the project
-Use the gradle task `runAll` in `atu-system` (root project) to run both all three subprojects at the same time.
+Use the gradle task `runAll` in `atu-system` (root project) to run all three subprojects at the same time.
 ```
 ./gradlew runAll --parallel
 ```